 Good God, I’m in the most complex country in the world, during the biggest sporting event in the world, and Australia is more interesting.

-There have been any number of pundits willing to recount the multiple strategic and tactical blunders of the Rudd government and I don’t propose to dwell on them here.
+So, it is still possible that Kevin Rudd may survive tomorrow’s spill.
+But if he does it seems almost certain it will be by no convincing margin.
+Furthermore, he’ll have to sack Gillard and reshuffle.
+Rudd may survive, but the Rudd government will be over, limping to likely defeat.
+There have been any number of pundits willing to recount the multiple strategic and tactical blunders of the Rudd government,and I don’t propose to dwell on them here.
 But hell, let’s recap before going onto deeper matters:

-Briefly playing Arthur and Martha on asylum seekers, neither standing up to the xenophobia, nor alternatively (as Latham had had a mind to do) continue Howard’s policy with a few bells and whistles, staging a silly and pointless 2020 summit that no-one asked for and which achieved nothing, star-fucking Cate Blanchett and others so obviously that it became a negative rather than a positive, teasing News Ltd without attacking them head on, being tactically outplayed on the ETS and left holding a dead parrot legislation post-Copenhagen, putting an ornament (Peter Garrett) in charge of a complex ministry, pushing an unworkable and repressive internet filter that mobilised a vocal and active sector in protest, being evasive and piecemeal where he should have been bold (parental leave), and making suicidal direct attacks where a guerrilla approach seems obvious (the RSPT).
+Briefly playing artha and martha on asylum seekers, neither standing up to the xenophobia, nor alternatively (as Latham had had a mind to do)continue Howard’s policy with a few bells and whistles, staging a silly and pointless 2020 summit that no-one asked for and which achieved nothing, star-fucking Cate Blanchett and others so obviously that it became a negative rather than a positive, teasing News Ltd without attacking them head on, being tactically outplayed on the ETS and left holding dead parrot legislation post-Copenhagen, putting an ornament (Peter Garrett) in charge of a complex ministry, pushing an unworkable and repressive internet filter that mobilised a vocal and active sector in protest, being evasive and piecemeal where he should have been bold (parental leave), and making suicidal direct attacks where a guerrilla approach seems obvious (the mining tax).

 So what?
 Howard knew who he was talking to.
 So should have Rudd Labor – to marginal suburban voters, union members or not, whose attention to structural politics (as opposed to culture war chimeras like asylum seekers) was engaged by Workchoices.
 He should have simply banged on about it, and built up the (true) myth – that Labor had saved Australia from going down a disastrous path.
 Within that narrative, more proactive policies on education and health could have been slotted in, as an extension of an existing way of life, rather than wobbly new initiatives.